 Dr. Buxbaum has published more than 200 publications in esteemed journals and his work on autism and related conditions has been published in major journals including Nature, Nature Genetics, Proceedings of the National Academy of Sciences, Molecular Psychiatry, and Biological Psychiatry.
 He is the co-editor-in-chief of Molecular Autism, a journal that publishes cutting-edge research in autism genetics.

 Alexander Kolevzon, MD

-Dr. Alex Kolevzon is a Professor of Psychiatry and Pediatrics at the Icahn School of Medicine at Mount Sinai and serves as the Clinical Director of the Seaver Autism Center and the Director of the Child Behavioral Health and Science Center for the Mount Sinai Health System.
+Dr. Alex Kolevzon is a Professor of Psychiatry and Pediatrics at the Icahn School of Medicine at Mount Sinai and serves as the Clinical Director of the Seaver Autism Center and the Director of Division of Child and Adolescent Psychiatry for the Mount Sinai Health System.
 He completed residency and fellowship training (child and adolescent psychiatry) at Mount Sinai and joined the faculty upon graduating.